Now with the flexible option to be delivered in a virtual online classroom and soon to return, face to face training.

 At Civil Service College, we pride ourselves on our ability to tailor our courses to each attendee’s role and organisations, ensuring that each delegate gets the most out of the training.
 Our courses and trainers are continuously updated and evaluated to ensure that we are always delivering the best service possible.

-This course is suitable for Public Sector and Civil Service managers who have to bring together a diverse group of team members and key external players to achieve demanding results.
+This in-house course is suitable for Public Sector and Civil Service managers who have to bring together a diverse group of team members and key external players to achieve demanding results.

 This is especially useful for those tasked with leading complex cross-cutting projects that call for high-level aptitudes in promoting consensus and cooperation with contrasting partners.